seqan/seqan/manual/source/HowTo/EfficientImportOfMillionsOfSequences.rst

    :fragment: reserve

 The main loop iterates over each sequence fragment and uses the functions :dox:`assignSeq`, :dox:`assignQual` and :dox:`assignSeqId` to extract sequence data, qualities and id.
-The quality values are encoded in ASCII and have to be converted into integer values between 0 and 62 before assigning it to a :dox:`Dna5Q` character via :dox:`assignQualityValue`.
+The quality values are encoded in ASCII and have to be converted into integer values between 0 and 62 before assigning it to a :dox:`Dna5Q` character via :dox:`AlphabetWithQualitiesConcept#assignQualityValue assignQualityValue`.

 .. includefrags:: core/demos/howto/efficiently_import_sequences.cpp
    :fragment: read_sequences